iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Taxonomy of Subspace Projection Method.md

 \end{aligned}
 $$

-This is the same as the Galerkin Formulation with $V = k, W = AK$.
+This is the same as the Galerkin Formulation with $V = K, W = AK$.
 Like that, and this gives the Minimal Residual Objective to work with.

 ---
 ### **Consequences**